-Mila is undergoing an experimental genetic treatment that offers great hope (learn more).
-While we remain cautiously optimistic, we feel incredibly fortunate that Mila was given a second chance.
-Our mission is to turn her incredible story into a new treatment path for children across hundreds of devastating diseases.
+Mila is undergoing an experimental genetic treatment that offers great hope.
+While we remain cautiously optimistic, we feel so fortunate that Mila was given a second chance.
+Our mission is to turn her incredible story into an entirely new treatment path for children across hundreds of devastating diseases.

-Hear more about Mila’s cutting-edge treatment in a recent presentation given by Julia Vitarello, Mila’s mom, and Dr. Timothy Yu, the scientist who pioneered Mila's treatment.
+Learn more from the recent presentation below given by Julia Vitarello, Mila’s mom, and Dr. Timothy Yu, the scientist at Boston Children’s Hospital who pioneered Mila's treatment.

 The day Mila was born was the happiest day of our lives.
 She came into the world strong and healthy.
 She walked at one.
 She talked up a storm.
 Then, things changed.
 At three, we noticed Mila would get stuck on words and one foot was turned inward.
 By five, she seemed to have issues with vision and walking.
 We had her continually assessed by doctors, from neurologists to ophthalmologists.
 But no one could explain what was going on.

 When she turned six, she got precipitously worse in a matter of weeks.
 In desperation, we brought her into the emergency room in hopes they would figure out what was wrong.
 After many tests, the doctors diagnosed Mila with Batten Disease.
 Our hearts stopped.
 Our bodies went limp.

 About Batten Disease

 Batten Disease is a devastating neurodegenerative disease which leaves children blind, cognitively impaired and unable to walk before they die at a young age.
 Currently, there is no cure.
 There are a few thousand children living with Batten around the world.
 And each sibling has a 25% chance of developing the disease as well, making the diagnosis even more devastating.